Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 “25 Absolutely Necessary Tips for Running Your First Marathon”

 At first glance, it looks okay.
-But I could remove a word without changing the headline’s meaning at all:
+But we could remove a word without changing the headline’s meaning at all:

 “25 Necessary Tips for Running Your First Marathon”